 1885.
-Three cottages, the first erected on building lots in the Mackinac National Park, were built by Mrs. Phebe B. Gehr, Mrs. Charlotte R. Warren, of Chicago, and Col, John Atkinson, of Detroit.
+Three cottages, the first erected on building lots in the Mackinae National Park, were built by Mrs. Phebe B. Gehr, Mrs. Charlotte R. Warren, of Chicago, and Col. John Atkinson, of Detroit.

-The first lease of a building lot in the Park was to Mrs. Gehr, the lease bearing date of April 1st, 1885.
+The first lease by the government of a building lot in the Park was to Mrs. Gehr, the lease bearing date of April 1st, 1885.